Tucker Plantation is under new ownership with a new name: Historic Smithonia Farm.

 As NeSmith concentrates on Smithonia, she will work with Conley Perry (Tucker Plantation’s Director of Operations and now Historic Smithonia Farm’s Director of Events and Sales) on making Historic Smithonia Farm a showplace once again.

 We are booking up quickly for weddings, corporate events, and other special occasions for 2013-2014.
-If you would like to schedule a tour of the farm, please email us at firstname.lastname@example.org or simply fill out the contact sheet on this website.
+If you would like to schedule a tour of the farm, please email us at firstname.lastname@example.org or simply fill out the contact form on this website.